suu-yi/bioinfo_proj/README.md

 # RNA-seq analysis pipeline for *Pseudomonas aeruginosa* in clinical samples

-This is an attempt to build a RNA-seq analysis pipeline for P. aeruginosa using a pangenome reference.
+This is an attempt to build a RNA-seq analysis pipeline for P. aeruginosa using pangenome reference.

 ```mermaid